London Town (2016 film)

-London Town is a 2016 American-British drama film directed by Derrick Borte and written by Matt Brown.
+London Town is a 2016 drama film directed by Derrick Borte and written by Matt Brown.
 The film stars Daniel Huttlestone, Dougray Scott, Natascha McElhone, Nell Williams and Jonathan Rhys Meyers.

 The film had its world premiere at the Los Angeles Film Festival on June 3, 2016.
 The film was released in a limited release and through video on demand on October 7, 2016, by IFC Films.

 Plot

 In the late 1970s, Shay Baker (Daniel Huttlestone) is a 14-year-old boy from a working-class family in Wanstead.
 He divides his time between looking after his little sister Alice and working at the piano shop owned by his father Nick (Dougray Scott).
 His mother left the family years before, and, according to Nick, lives a bohemian, hedonistic life in London.

 Nick sends Shay to pick up parts from a music supplier in London.
-On the train, Shay meets Vivian (Nell Williams), a punk girl listening to The Clash on her Walkman.
+On the train, Shay meets Vivian (Nell Williams), a punk girl listening to the Clash on her Walkman.
 Shay becomes fascinated by the band, and follows Vivian through London.
-Vivian explains the politics of punk, with The Clash supporting racial cooperation and working-class empowerment, whereas the skinheads advocate white power and support the neo-Nazi National Front.
+Vivian explains the politics of punk, with the Clash supporting racial cooperation and working-class empowerment, whereas the skinheads advocate white power and support the neo-Nazi National Front.
 Vivian and Shay manage to get the last two tickets to a Clash concert for the following day.
 After returning home to Wanstead, Shay spends the night listening to the Clash's eponymous album, dying his hair from a light-brown mop-top to a black pompadour.
 He also begins to wear clothes influenced by punk culture: black jeans, red button-down shirts, and a leather jacket.

 Nick becomes injured in an accident moving a piano and is hospitalized.
 Shay, wanting to go the concert, puts Alice to bed and leaves.
 He and Vivian attend the concert, where they kiss at the end of "Clash City Rockers".
 The concert is interrupted by skinheads and police, and Shay is beaten by a police officer while defending Vivian.
 Shay arrives home to find Alice gone, but finds that she had gone to a neighbor's house after finding herself alone.

 Because of Nick's injuries, Shay finds the family falling behind on their payments.
 Shay decides to look after the shop as well as drive his father's taxi to make extra money while Vivian looks after Alice.
 With her help, Shay disguises himself as a woman to look old enough to drive.
 Late that night, he unknowingly picks up Joe Strummer (Jonathan Rhys Meyers).
 Strummer discovers Shay isn't a woman, and Shay confesses.
-They begin to talk about Shay's situation and his love of The Clash, still unaware of the identity of his passenger.
+They begin to talk about Shay's situation and his love of the Clash, still unaware of the identity of his passenger.
 Strummer gives him all the money in his wallet to pay for his fare.
 Shay returns home, and he and Vivian spend the night together.